Learn About Us

 With an International Project

-The Movement was born inside the Norbulingka Institute, a Trust under the chairmanship of His Holiness the Dalai Lama whose aim is to preserve Tibetan culture.
-The Embracing Compassion Movement organizes events in support of Tibetan Art, focusing on the creation of special projects.
-The first of these is the Lives of the Dalai Lama a collection of 25 exquisitely executed thangkas commissioned by His Holiness the 14th Dalai Lama and created for the first time at Norbulingka Institute.
-A touring exhibition starts Feb 20, 2017 and will continue traveling in the US and internationally.
-Embracing Compassion is a social enterprise dedicated to sharing the insights and values of universal inclusiveness and interdependence.
+The Project was born inside the Norbulingka Institute, a Trust established under the chairmanship of His Holiness the Dalai Lama.
+The aim is to preserve Tibetan culture.
+The first of these is the Lives of the Dalai Lama, a collection of 16 exquisitely executed thangkas commissioned by His Holiness the 14th Dalai Lama and created for the first time at Norbulingka Institute.

-A recent study was done by Melissa J. Dolese, PhD showing the positive influence art has in inspiring compassionate action.
+A recent study done by Melissa J. Dolese, PhD shows the positive influence art has in inspiring compassionate action.
 Click the link to read the study below.

 The Norbulingka Institute